 There are many ways to learn Spanish.
 Non-native speakers can also improve their Spanish by watching movies, series, and shows.

-You can develop a love for the language with movies to learn Spanish.
-It presents valuable learning opportunities even if you’re not a movie buff.
+Movies can be a great way to learn Spanish and develop a love for the language.
+Movies present valuable learning opportunities even if you’re not a movie buff.

 You can find Spanish varieties, focus on speaking and listening, and learn new words.
 Language learning aside, you will enjoy movies and expand your cultural awareness.

 You can start by watching with English subtitles to help you understand the story.
 As you become more comfortable, you can switch to Spanish subtitles.
-Later, you can even see with no subtitles to challenge yourself.
+Later, you can even see it without subtitles to challenge yourself.

 As you’d expect, fluency requires more than watching movies.
 You’ll need a time-tested learning method to make you speak Spanish effectively.

-That’s what LanguageNext offers — a range of Spanish language lessons.
-We have both offline and online Spanish lessons.
-There is something for everyone.
+That’s what LanguageNext offers—a range of Spanish language lessons.
+We provide offline and online Spanish lessons, so there is something for everyone.

 Do you have any favorite movies that you can recommend for Spanish learners and readers?
 Share your opinions in the comments below!